Fixed speed cameras

 There are a small number of schools with different school zone times because they either start earlier or finish later than other schools.
 School zone signs at these schools display the times which apply.
 Non-standard school zones are clearly identified as school zones and distinguished from standard zones by their design including an orange banner across the top and red lettering.

-Fixed digital speed cameras enforce the school zone 40km/h speed limit during the stated school zone hours on all gazetted school days.
+Fixed digital speed cameras enforce the school zone 40km/h speed limit during the stated school zone hours on all notified school days.
 Pupil free days or staff development days fit into this category and in some cases there may still be students attending schools on these days.

 There are also some instances where double demerits apply on a school day.
-This will usually happen when the day before a long weekend is also a gazetted school day.
+This will usually happen when the day before a long weekend is also a school day.